 Then there is another term, “Joinery.”
 Joinery is the art and science of joining two pieces of wood together.

-This can be done for a variety of reasons, including to create a stronger connection, add decoration, or simply make the two pieces fit together better.
+This can be done for a variety of reasons, including creating a stronger connection, adding decoration, or simply making the two pieces fit together better.

 Why Learning the Basics is Important for Carpenters?

 Carpentry is a great way to start your own business or become self-employed.
 It’s also a great way to make some extra money on the side – just think about all of the projects you could take on while working at home.

 Carpentry skills are especially getting in high demand due to the current housing market.

 And after learning the basics, these skills can be used in a variety of ways – from building a deck to creating custom furniture.